aaryan2134/Remote-Agriculture-Solution/README.md

 Agricultural expenses are increasing at a tremendous rate.
 So are the risks posed by farmers handling hazardous pesticides.
 By the use of IOT, we can allow farmers to regularly spray pesticides in the farms even in adverse weather and keep them safe from serious health hazards.

+## About Design For a Cause 2021
+The Challenge
+- 50 Challengers
+- 5 Blogs each
+- 1 Cause close to their hearts

+I wrote a set of 10 blogs detailing my journey while making this project.
+I tried my best to make it fun to read and as well as act as a tutorial/guidance for other creators.
+It was great to be selected in 50 challengers and to be guided by the team, especially Phil Hutchinson and Element14.
+It was to my great pleasure to be one of the top finishers of the challenge.

 ## Problems that this project aims to solve:

 - Automatic spraying of pesticides on plants according to the requirement.